 - Resources provides a range of relevant supporting information (see also below).
 The different sections can also be viewed by clicking on the arrow on the right of ‘Resources’;

 - Contact contains local contact details for Hull teams, services and partner organisations.
-It also has a contact form, for you to send a message to Alison Morley, Professional Practice Officer, who oversee the coordination of this APPP, should you have any comments or suggestions.
+It also has a contact form, for you to send a message to Gary Hass, information Co-ordinator, who oversees this APPP, should you have any comments or suggestions.

-This resource works well on internet enabled mobile phones and tablets by typing in the weblink in the internet address bar.
-When used on a mobile phone, the website will immediately convert into a mobile phone friendly version, where the tabs sit behind the Menu button.
-If it does not work straightaway, tap on the refresh circle in the address bar.
+This resource works well on smartphones and tablets by typing in the weblink in the internet address bar.
+When used on a smartphone, the website will immediately convert into a mobile friendly version, where the tabs sit behind the Menu button.

-- Case Law – provides information about recent significant court cases and key complaint findings from the Local Government and Social Care Ombudsman;
+- Case Law and LGSCO Reports – provides information about recent significant court cases and key complaint findings from the Local Government and Social Care Ombudsman;

-- Case Studies – currently populated by case studies from the Care and Support Statutory Guidance, but others will be added in due course;
+- Case Studies – from the Care and Support Statutory Guidance;

 - Glossary – provides definitions and key terms used;